hannesdatta/course-dprep/material/project/resources/cloud-storage-computation/_index.md

 <!--
 ## Data Challenge
 - View the [Cloud Storage & Computation - Data Challenge](cloud-storage-computation.html)
 - Download the zip [file](intro-to-r-skeleton.zip).
-Then, open the skeleton file in RStudio, fill out your answers, and submit your work!
+Then, open the skeleton file in Positron, fill out your answers, and submit your work!

 -->